UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 As shown in the figure, the PyTorch API contains a python API and a C++ API.
 For simplicity we highlight only

+PyTorch operators come from aten operators, which connected to CUDA

 Here we list metrics collected by the profiler, which shall describe in {ref}`Section<demo>`:
 - GPU usage
 - Tensor cores usage (if it is enabled)